 Schizophrenia Spectrum and Other Psychotic Disorders

-Individuals with schizophrenia spectrum and other psychotic disorders lose contact with reality and experience a range of extreme symptoms that may include hallucinations, delusions, disorganized thinking (speech), and/or grossly disorganized or abnormal behavior (including catatonia).
+Individuals with schizophrenia spectrum and other psychotic disorders experience a range of often debilitating symptoms that may include hallucinations, delusions, and disorganized thinking, speech, and/or disorganized or unusual behavior.
 Psychotic disorders include schizophrenia, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, delusional disorder, shared psychotic disorder, substance-induced psychotic disorder, and paraphrenia.
 According to the National Institute of Mental Health, less than 1% of Americans have schizophrenia.

 Schizophrenia is a complicated illness that is often misunderstood.
 It is a chronic illness that can be debilitating since people with schizophrenia often cannot distinguish between reality and their hallucinations and delusions.